Core Module Information

 Learning Outcomes for module:

-LO4: explore the relationship of creative literature to the period it is written in, the target audience and reception, for a fuller understanding of the author’s intention and what ‘works’.
+LO4: Explore the relationship of creative literature to the period it is written in, the target audience and reception, for a fuller understanding of an author’s intention and how this relates to your own writing.

-LO6: demonstrate an ability to participate in class discussions and in-class writing sessions.
+LO6: Discuss and examine specific approaches to creative writing through participating in class discussions and in-class writing sessions.

 Full Details of Teaching and Assessment